By Dave Senf

 The Philadelphia Federal Reserve Bank, which produces the Minnesota Leading Index, has temporarily suspended generation of state leading indices.
 For more information see https://www.philadelphiafed.org/research-and-data/regional-economy/indexes/leading.

-Adjusted Wage and Salary Employment continued to rebound in July, but the pace slowed from June.
-Minnesota employers added 32,500 jobs in July which was roughly half the 74,700 added in June.
-In percentage terms, jobs in Minnesota increased 1.2%, while nationally jobs climbed 1.3% in July.
-Over the last three months the state has recovered 35% of the 387,800 jobs lost in March and April.
-Minnesota lost 13.0% of its wage and salary employment during March and April compared to 14.5% for the U.S. The U.S. has recovered 42% of the jobs lost through July.
+Adjusted Wage and Salary Employment continued to recover in August as Minnesota employers added 40,500 workers, topping the 34,600 added in July.
+In percentage terms, jobs in Minnesota increased 1.5 % while nationally the increase was 1.0 % in August.
+The state has recovered 45 % of the 387,800 jobs lost in March and April since job growth resumed in May while the U.S. has recovered 48 %.
+Minnesota lost 13.0 % of its wage and salary employment during March and April compared to 14.5 % for the U.S.

-Average weekly Manufacturing Hours rose for the third month in a row, after crashing in April, to 39.7 hours in July.
-July’s factory workweek is still slightly below February’s level and significantly below the 41.0 hours annual average recorded in 2019.
+Average weekly Manufacturing Hours rose for the fourth straight month to 39.9 in August after having crashed in April to 37.1 hours.
+August’s reading is just below the 40.0 hours reported in February but significantly below the 41.0 hours annual average recorded in 2019.